philhu22/tflite/04-TF Lite C++ on Raspberry Pi.md

    sudo apt update && sudo apt dist-upgrade sudo apt-get install build-essential gawk gcc g++ gfortran git texinfo bison  wget bzip2 libncurses-dev libssl-dev openssl zlib1g-dev
    ```
-### Update the CC Cross-Compiler Toolchains
+### Update the CC Native Compiler Toolchains
-There is an [issue](https://github.com/abhiTronix/raspberry-pi-cross-compilers/issues/90) with the installed Raspberry Pi GCC Compiler Toolchains for Bullseye that prevents to build Tensorflow Lite with gcc.
+There is an [issue](https://github.com/abhiTronix/raspberry-pi-cross-compilers/issues/90) with the installed Raspberry Pi GCC Native Compiler Toolchains for Bullseye that prevents to build Tensorflow Lite with gcc.
 This issue has been resolved in the Toolchains version v3.1.0 or higher.
 We must install this new version and enable it temporarily for building Tensorflow Lite.

 The Raspberry Pi GCC Toolchains Files are available on [SourceForge](https://sourceforge.net/projects/raspberry-pi-cross-compilers/files/Raspberry%20Pi%20GCC%20Cross-Compiler%20Toolchains/Bullseye/GCC%2010.3.0/) and on [Abhishek Thakur's github](https://github.com/abhiTronix/raspberry-pi-cross-compilers).
 We need the latest version of the [Native Compiler Toolchains](https://sourceforge.net/projects/raspberry-pi-cross-compilers/files/Raspberry%20Pi%20GCC%20Native-Compiler%20Toolchains/Bullseye/) which is [GCC10.3.0](https://sourceforge.net/projects/raspberry-pi-cross-compilers/files/Raspberry%20Pi%20GCC%20Native-Compiler%20Toolchains/Bullseye/GCC%2010.3.0/) at the time of writing this note.